Full Guide to Repairing Black Screen Error When Booting Windows

 Boot computer from Safe Mode, and then uninstall newly installed applications or programs.

-These are solutions we provide for users who are suffering from black screen errors.
+These are all our solutions, and now you can try one or some of them to repair your black screen of death error.
 Of course, they are just a part of solutions, and some of them may be useless for your situation.
 Therefore, we will continuously perfect the post once a new solution is found, and solutions from any people are also welcomed.